 Dear Collaborators,

-Solar activity has returned to a moderate level in the last 24 hours.
+Solar activity has continued at a low level since the last message.

 See http://www.SolarMonitor.org for images and